 The Programme for International Student Assessment (PISA) is an international assessment of the skills and knowledge of 15-year-olds, who, in most countries, are nearing the end of compulsory education.
 PISA assesses students’ performance on ‘real-life’ tasks that are considered relevant for effective participation in adult society and for life-long learning.
 PISA is a project of the Organisation for Economic Co-operation and Development (OECD).
 In Ireland, the project is managed by the Educational Research Centre on the behalf of the Department of Education.

-Since the year 2000, PISA has been implemented every three years.
+Since the year 2000, PISA has been implemented every three years, with the exception of the eighth cycle of the study which was due to take place in 2021 but was delayed by one-year due to the Covid-19 pandemic.
 The ninth cycle of PISA will take place in 2025.
 The number of participating countries has risen from 32 in 2000 to 90 for PISA 2025, making it one of the largest studies of its kind.

 What is assessed?